 The mother of another man at Sussex II wrote on May 15, 2023, to say that her son was stabbed and had staples put in, which weren’t removed until 15 days after they should have been, causing them to have to be removed surgically.
 She said an investigator looked at 2 ½ hours of video of her son begging for medical attention after the stabbing, that the officers wouldn’t take him to the medical unit, and that finally a new shift superintendent took him there after her son pleaded with her.

 The 44-page report is being shared with members of the Virginia General Assembly.

-Virginia corrections officials, through their Step Down Programs at Red Onion and Wallens Ridge Prisons have implicitly recognized that long-term isolation is harmful and needs to be reduced.
-Prisoners, however – including some who have completed the Step Down Program – and their families have raised some disturbing issues that point to a need for a closer look.
-Their allegations include that even prisoners who complete the Step Down Program can find themselves repeatedly placed back in "administrative segregation" for indefinite periods ranging from 30 days to 6 months or more, following disciplinary charges that are sometimes fabricated or inflated.
+Virginia corrections officials, through their Step Down Programs at Red Onion and Wallens Ridge Prisons, have implicitly recognized that long-term isolation is harmful and needs to be reduced.
+Prisoners, however – including some who have completed the Step-Down Program – and their families have raised some disturbing issues that point to a need for a closer look.
+Their allegations include that even prisoners who complete the Step-Down Program can be repeatedly placed back in restrictive housing ("sometimes called segregation or solitary confinement) for indefinite periods ranging from 30 days to 6 months or more, following disciplinary charges that are sometimes fabricated or inflated.

-Gay Gardner and Kimberly Jenkins Snodgrass have led IAHR’s work in exposing the human rights abuses at Red Onion and Wallens Ridge.
-Here is a video in which they describe some of the abuses:
+Gay Gardner and Kimberly Jenkins Snodgrass have led IAHR’s work in exposing the human rights abuses at Red Onion, Wallens Ridge, and other Virginia detention facilities.
+Here is a video in which they describe some of the abuses.